code-dispenser/Flow/ReadMe.md

 * JsonFailure
 * GrpcFailure
 * ConversionFailure
+* InvalidEntryFailure

 * ***UnknownFailure*** - has been given a type discriminator of 199 to allow for additional types to be added to the library.
 Your custom failures, if serialized will need a value greater than 199 for its type discriminator.
 The same values have been assigned to both the JsonDerivedType and ProtoInclude attributes.

+**Note:** `InvalidEntryFailure` unlike the others, has a `List<InvalidEntry InvalidEntries` property for showing all validation errors, for example, when validating an object or object graph.

 ***All feedback, positive or negative, is welcome.***